mohPYdev/LORD/README.md

-## Getting started
+## How to Use?

 If you want to send emails after reservation or send email to reset user's passwords you should do the following:
- 1- Create a gmail account
+ 1-Create a gmail account
- 2- Click on the little dotted square in the top right corner 3- Locate security section and enable 2-step verification 4- Follow the steps of "How to generate an App password" and recieve a random password.
+ 2-Click on the little dotted square in the top right corner 3-Locate security section and enable 2-step verification 4-Follow the steps of "How to generate an App password" and recieve a random password.
- 5- When generating the system, type the given password and email address into the fields.
+ 5-When generating the system, type the given password and email address into the fields.

  !important note: DO NOT TYPE YOUR ORIGINAL GMAIL PASSWORD INTO THE PASSWORD FIELD.